Fun things to do in Romania

 Bucharest is also a city renowned for its music festivals, especially during the summer.
 So if you find yourself here between the months of May and July, make sure to check out some of the upcoming events.

-For a worry-free and guided experience in Bucharest, we recommend booking a Bucharest tour.
+Pro tip: If you want a worry-free experience to discover the hidden gems of Bucharest, we recommend booking a Bucharest tour.

 Hopefully, these places are more than enough to keep you busy throughout your holiday in Romania.